 Endocarditis in children may cause one or more of these symptoms:

 - Prolonged or recurrent fevers (for more than five days, or even weeks)

 - Decreased appetite

 - Achy joints

-- Small dark spots on their hands or feet (either small painful bumps or small painless flat spots), purple-red pinpoints under their skin or dark lines under their nails
+- Small, dark spots on their hands or feet (either small painful bumps or small painless flat spots), purple-red pinpoints under their skin or dark lines under their nails

 Clumps of bacteria and other cells can break off from an infected area in the heart and travel through the blood stream.
-This can lead to infection in another part of the body, like the lungs, brain or kidneys.
+This can lead to infection in another part of the body, such as the lungs, brain or kidneys.
 Or a clump can clog a blood vessel, blocking blood flow.
 These complications can cause symptoms of their own and can be serious.